 - Children's toys

-Unlimited cardboard boxes for shipping to New Zealand
+Unlimited cardboard boxes for shipping to over New Zealand

 With Seven Seas Worldwide, shipping sports equipment, excess baggage and household goods to New Zealand has never been easier.
-Once you've got your free instant shipping quote and have placed your order, we'll deliver all the boxes you require (along with plenty of bubble wrap and tape!) straight to your door.
-Then, after you've packed, book a collection slot, and we'll handle the rest.
+Once you've got your free instant shipping quote, chosen suitable collection and delivery dates and placed your order, we'll send all the boxes you require straight to your door.
+Then, after you've packed and completed the online documentation, we'll handle the rest.